 4. Emotional Support

 As I mentioned, breastfeeding takes work.
 Mental, physical, and emotional work.
 Moms have lots of hormone changes with pregnancy and breastfeeding and they need emotional support from their partner.
-Checking on mom to see what concerns she has, how she feels she is doing, how she may feel better supported, and simply talking about breastfeeding is essential.
+Check in on mom to see what concerns she has, how she feels she is doing, how she can be better supported, and simply talk about breastfeeding.
 As a new mom, lots of conversations will literally be about poop.
 And poop directly correlates to breastmilk, the latch, how many urine diapers there are, how much weight baby is gaining, and so on.
 My third baby had a significant tongue tie that impeded nursing and I was constantly anxious that he wasn’t getting enough milk.
 A visit from a mom neighbor and good cry helped ease my mind.
 Be there to talk about what is on mom’s mind.

 5. Tasks around the House

-I asked my husband for a tip and he said to preemptively do tasks the nursing mother would normally.
+I asked my husband for a tip with ways to support breastfeeding moms and he suggested to preemptively do tasks the nursing mother would normally do.
 This way she won’t feel the urgency to do chores while managing nursing.
 Also, with babies and nursing moms (read leaky moms) there is always laundry to do.
 Help mom feel at peace by taking charge to keep laundry clean.

 The nursing mother may want to time how long she nurses on each side.
 Or if the mom is pumping, take the lead on cleaning the gear afterwards.
 Listen to mom and what she thinks is important to enable her to nurse and get to work!
 This shows the mother that the partner also values her efforts with breastfeeding.